Delayed sleep phase disorder

-Delayed sleep phase disorder (DSPD), more often known as delayed sleep phase syndrome and also as delayed sleep–wake phase disorder, is a delaying of a person's circadian rhythm (biological clock) compared to those of societal norms.
+Delayed sleep phase disorder (DSPD), more often known as delayed sleep phase syndrome and also as delayed sleep–wake phase disorder, is the delaying of a person's circadian rhythm (biological clock) compared to those of social norms.
 The disorder affects the timing of biological rhythms including sleep, peak period of alertness, core body temperature, and hormonal cycles.
+People with this disorder are often called "night owls".
+It is considered to be a category of Circadian rhythm sleep disorder.

 The diagnosis of this disorder is currently a point of contention among specialists of sleep disorders.
-Many insomnia-related disorders can present significantly differently between patients, and circadian rhythm disorders and melatonin related disorders are not well understood by modern medical science.
-The orexin system was identified only in 1998, yet it appears intimately implicated in human sleep-wake systems.
+Many insomnia-related disorders can present significantly differently between patients, and circadian rhythm disorders and melatonin-related disorders are not well understood by modern medical science.
+The orexin system was only identified in 1998, yet it appears intimately implicated in human sleep-wake systems.